The Effects of Generative AI Agents and Scaffolding on Enhancing Students' Comprehension of Visual Learning Analytics: Method

-The current study utilises a multimodal dataset to examine teamwork in healthcare simulations.
+The current study leverages a multimodal dataset to investigate the comprehension of VLA in a healthcare simulation learning setting.
 The simulated learning environment (see Figure \ref{fig:simulation}), featuring four patient beds equipped with medical devices like oxygen masks and vital signs monitors, used advanced patient manikins that could simulate different heart rates and pulses, controlled by teaching staff via a tablet.
-The main goal was to assess and enhance students' teamwork, communication, and prioritisation skills in handling clinical emergencies.
+The main goal of the VLA was to provide insights into students' teamwork, communication, and prioritisation skills in handling clinical emergencies during the simulation.

-The dataset included three primary types of physical and physiological data: positioning, audio, and heart rate.
+The dataset used to generate the VLA (further elaborated below) included three primary types of physical and physiological data: positioning, audio, and heart rate.
 Students' x-y positioning data were collected using the Pozyx creator toolkit\footnote{\url{https://www.pozyx.io/creator}}, audio data were captured using wireless headsets with unidirectional microphones for multi-channel audio recording, and heart rate data were recorded using Empatica E4 wristbands.

-This dataset was selected because its visualisations have already been validated and utilised by healthcare educators and students for reflective purposes [Anonymised].
+This dataset was selected because the VLA have already been validated and utilised by healthcare educators and students for reflective purposes \citep{yan2024evidence}.
 As depicted in Figure \ref{fig:visualisations}, three different visualisations with increasing complexity were used.
 The first visualisation is a bar chart illustrating four prioritisation strategies demonstrated by students during the simulation.
-This type of visualisation is typically effective for comparing different categories \cite{saket2018task}.
+This type of visualisation is typically effective for comparing different categories \citep{saket2018task}.
 For example, the bar chart allows for a straightforward interpretation of the proportion of time each team spent on various prioritisation behaviours.